 Erma Arviso: Navajo.
 Hallmark: EA.
 Born 1960 in Canoncito, New Mexico.
 Erma’s mother, Jolene Shorty, taught her to silversmith in 1989.
 She also creates "antiqued" sterling beads as a perfect accompaniment to pendants with large bales.

-Ervin Tsosie: Navajo.
-Hallmark: E T. Specializes in micro-inlay.
+Ervin P. Tsosie: Navajo.
+Hallmark: Ervin P. Tsosie (older hallmark ET) Specializes in micro-inlay.
 One of the best.
+Brother to Erwin.

 Everett & Mary Teller: Navajo.
 Hallmark: EMT inside a Christian fish symbol.
 Known for their silver overlay work.
 Their son Travis now works with then and uses their hallmark.